 - Try adjusting your hinge as much as you can using the screws intended for adjustment.

-- Add a piece of trim painted the same color on the side edge of one of the cabinets (you will always have to close them in a specific order if you choose this option)
+- Add a piece of trim painted the same color on the inside edge of one of the cabinets.

-- Remove the doors and add a piece of trim to the frame where the hinge sits, so that it pushes each door in about a quarter of an inch, allowing the doors to meet in the middle (this is what I’m choosing to do).
+- Remove the doors and add a piece of trim to the frame where the hinge sits, so that it pushes each door in about a quarter of an inch, allowing the doors to meet in the middle.

 When I shared this project on Instagram, I received a ton of messages saying you didn’t know this was possible and that you were excited to update your cabinet hinges.
 I hope this tutorial is a thorough, easy-to-understand guide for those of you who plan to tackle this project.
 It doesn’t require a lot of skill or experience, but the results make you feel like you’re a seasoned DIYer.

-My goal is to ALWAYS help you learn something, teach you new things, and encourage you in your endeavor to improve your home.
-Now tell me, are you going to be updating your cabinet hinges?
+Now tell me, are you going to be installing hidden cabinet hinges?
 It’s easier than you think!